prometheus-community/systemd_exporter/README.md

 This clearly allows more granular monitoring than machine-level metrics.
 However, we do not export metrics for specific processes or threads.
 Said another way, the granularity of systemd-exporter is limited by the size of the systemd unit.
-If you've chosen to pack 400 threads and 20 processes inside the `mysql.service`, we will only export metrics on the service unit, not on the individual tasks.
+If you've chosen to pack 400 threads and 20 processes inside the `mysql.service`, we will only export metrics on the MainPid, not on the individual tasks nor the totals of the unit.
 For that level of detail (and numerous other "very fine grained") metrics, you should look into process-exporter